 PROS AND CONS OF A RIPE BANANA

-- The more they ripen, the higher they become in antioxidants (a good thing).
+- The more they ripen, the higher they become in antioxidants.
+Antioxidant rich foods are vital for the health of the body and anti aging

-- They are not suitable for diabetics, as the riper the banana, the higher the GI.
-(GI is short for glycemic index, and is a number associated with how fast a food’s sugars hit the bloodstream.
-The system rates on a scale of 1-100, and anything under 50 is considered low GI.
-Really ripe bananas come in at around 60, unripe around 30, and the average banana 51).
+- A very ripe banana is not suitable for diabetics.
+The riper the banana, the higher the GI.
+GI is short for glycemic index, and is a number associated with how fast a food’s sugars hit the bloodstream.
+The GI system rates on a scale of 1-100, and anything under 50 is considered low GI.
+Really ripe bananas come in at around 60, unripe around 30, and the average banana 51.
+Check out other low GI foods to add to your diet to help keep your blood sugar stable.

-- The ripe banana is not as good for weight loss due to its higher GI.
+- The ripe banana is not as good for weight loss due to it being higher GI.

 PROS AND CONS OF AN UNRIPE BANANA